linuslangenkamp/Ipopt.cmake/README.md

 This CMake version is forked from: [rjodon/coinor-ipopt-with-cmake](https://github.com/rjodon/coinor-ipopt-with-cmake.git)

 This repository is still work in progress.
-You are welcome to open pull requests with fixes / updates, thank you!
+You are welcome to open pull requests with fixes / updates or extensions, thank you!

 ---